Kee2u/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 One of the key factors that influence a customer's satisfaction with a car is its gas milage.
 It can be measured by driving cars from different brands for a fixed distance and then comparing gas levels after the test.

-We can start this analysis by conducting the ANOVA test.THe ANOVA test will give us a p value that will enable us to accept or reject the null hypothesis.
+We can start this analysis by conducting the ANOVA test.
+The ANOVA test will give us a p value that will enable us to accept or reject the null hypothesis.
 If the p value is lower than the significance level, it means that at least one of the means of the cars is different.
 The hypotheses will be as follows:</br></br>
 <strong>Null Hypothesis:</strong>: The mean of the gas mileage is the same for all car brands.</br>
 <strong>Alternative Hypothesis:</strong> The mean of the gas milage of at least on of the car brands is different.</br>